 - May, 25, 2014 - 11:14

-TEHRAN (Tasnim) – Iranian lawmakers on Tuesday re-elected Ali Larijani as the Parliament speaker for the eighth consecutive year.
+TEHRAN (Tasnim) – Iranian legislators on Sunday re-elected Ali Larijani as the Parliament speaker for the seventh consecutive year.

 The Iranian Parliament has currently 290 representatives, changed from the previous 272 seats since the 18 February 2000 election.
 The most recent parliamentary polls were held on March 2, 2012, and the new parliament was opened on May 27, 2012.